PolyU-Edge-Intelligence-Lab/Lab-Website/content/demos/demo2/_index.md

 ---
-title: 📊 Learn Data Science
+title: ✨ Demonstration 2
-linkTitle: Data Science
+linkTitle: Demo 2
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: This place is left for demonstration 2.
 date: '2021-01-24'
 type: book
 ---